IrvanFza/api-wilayah/README.md

 - **Regular Data Update**: This project utilize GitHub Actions to regularly scrape data (once in a week) from Kemendagri.
 - **Data Availability**: This project is hosted on GitHub Pages so you don't have to worry about the availability (but you might worry about the scalability, see more in the [GitHub Pages Bandwidth Restrictions](#github-pages-bandwidth-restrictions) section)
-- **Population and Demography**: This API includes population and demography data that you may want to use!
+- **Population and Demography**: This API includes population and demography data that you may want to use (only available for province and city level as is in data source).
-- **Open Source!**: This project is open source!
-Any contributions are welcome, and of course you may serve this API in your own server!
+- **Open Source**: This project is open source.
+Any contributions are welcome, and you may serve this API in your own server.

-Here are some quick links to example endpoints for accessing the data:
+Example endpoints for accessing the data:

 - **Provinsi**: <a href="https://api.datawilayah.com/api/provinsi.json" target="_blank">https://api.datawilayah.com/api/provinsi.json</a>
 - **Kabupaten/Kota**: <a href="https://api.datawilayah.com/api/kabupaten_kota/11.json" target="_blank">https://api.datawilayah.com/api/kabupaten_kota/11.json</a>